ckglidden/UPCH-species-distribution-tutorial/README.md

 _Step 6._ Navigate to [Caroline's GEE code](https://code.earthengine.google.com/4e4104e7bb0bac0ab475e34d7681295e)  -- we will walk through this code as a group, it will let you download LULC area per year for each point in the feature collection.

-_Step 7._ Skip actually running the GEE code for now and download the XXX csv of pre-downloaded data (include link) from the data folder.
+_Step 7._ Skip actually running the GEE code for now and download the ["passerine_lulc_Oct2022.csv" file](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/data/passerine_lulc_Oct2022.csv) of pre-downloaded data (include link) from the data folder.

 #### Clean MAPBIOMAS data :broom:

+R code for thos section can be found in the ["1_cleaning_data.R"](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/1_cleaning_data.R)

 _Step 8._ Using the data downloaded in step 7 and the code below, we will relabel MAPBIOMAS classes to make it easier to view results and then aggregate LULC data by taking the mean across the study period.
 Note: Given the pace of LULC change, this is a really coarse way of aggregating the data and we likely loose a lot of signal.